BH091 - Bachelor of Engineering (Computer and Network Engineering) (Honours)/Bachelor of Computer Science

 Bachelor of Engineering (Computer and Network Engineering) (Honours)

-7. Collaborate and contribute as an effective team member in diverse, multi-level, multi-disciplinary teams, with commitment to First Nations peoples and globally inclusive perspectives and participation.
+11. Collaborate and contribute as an effective team member or leader in diverse, multi-disciplinary teams, with commitment to First Nations peoples and/or globally inclusive perspectives and participation in an engineering context.

 Bachelor of Computer Science